 They can be used on anything from elevators to spikes for golf shoes.

-While some of them aren’t for the general public, many of them are so your business or your home garage workshop can be prepared for whatever job comes your way.
-You’ll feel like Bob Vila when you know about all the screwdrivers and which situations to use them.
+While some of them aren’t for the general public, many of them are, so your business or your home garage workshop can be prepared for whatever job comes your way.
+You’ll feel like Bob Vila when you know about all the screwdrivers and which situations to use them in.

 —